HjAvila/G-7-project/README.md

 **Member 3:** Ritchie Karl Veluz

+## Personal Expense Tracker System

-## Project Description
+Description

-This project aims to develop a web-based system that applies the concepts and technologies learned in Web System and Technology 1.
-The system will provide a user-friendly interface and basic web functionalities.
+A web-based application that helps users record and manage their daily income and expenses.
+The system provides a dashboard to monitor financial activity, categorize transactions, and generate simple reports, enabling users to make better financial decisions.functionalities.